First-Year Student FAQs

 Who will be my academic advisor?

-- You will have the opportunity to meet your dean, department chair, and a faculty advisor at Orientation.
+- You will have the opportunity to meet your dean, department chair, and faculty advisor at Orientation.
 They will assist you to understand university and academic program policies and procedures, important information related to your major or area of interest, and to register for your fall courses.
 You may be assigned a new advisor once the semester begins.
 When you declare a major, you are assigned a faculty advisor within the academic department.
-Until you declare a major, you are assigned a faculty advisor through the Office of Undeclared Students.
+Until you declare a major, you are assigned a faculty advisor through the Department of Academic Engagement and Exploratory Studies.
 If you change majors, you will be assigned a new advisor.
 If you do not know who your advisor is, or if you want to change advisors, see the chair of your major academic department.
-If you have not declared a major, go to the Office of Undeclared Students in Horton Hall 112.
+If you have not declared a major, go to the the Exploratory Advising Center in Mowrey Hall.

 What can I study at Ship?